 IMO - In my opinion

-With fall approaching and the weather changing our scalp will start experiencing itchiness, dry scalp and dandruff.
+Spring is here!
+With the weather changing our scalp will start experiencing oiliness, itchiness, and dandruff.

 Our spray treatment is a combination of rosemary and sassafrass which along with promoting hair growth - helps combat these scalp issues.